-To allow Cloudways to access your application on the Git repository, upload the ‘SSH Public Key’ (that you have just downloaded in the previous step) to the GitHub.
+To allow Cloudways to access your application on the Git repository, upload the ‘SSH Public Key’ (that you have just downloaded in the previous step) to the GitLab.

-To do this, login to your GitHub account, go to the desired repository, and into the ‘Settings’ tab.
+For this, login to your GitHub account, go to the desired repository, and into the ‘Settings’ tab.
 Here, locate the ‘Add Deploy Key’ button and use it to add the SSH Public Key.
-You can do this by opening the file downloaded in the previous step and pasting its content into the space provided by the GitHub.
+You can do this by opening the file downloaded in the previous step and pasting its content into the space provided by GitHub.
 Click on the ‘Add Key’ button to finalize the input of the SSH key.

 PHP-FPM, Varnish & Cron Settings

-Cloudways provides custom UI panel to set and maintain PHP-FPM and Varnish settings.
+Cloudways provides a custom UI panel to set and maintain PHP-FPM and Varnish settings.
 Although the default configuration is already in place, you could easily change all the settings to suit your own particular development related requirements.
-In Varnish settings, you can define URL that is to be excluded from caching.
+In Varnish settings, you can define a URL that is to be excluded from caching.
 You can also set permissions in this panel.

-Cron jobs are a very commonly used component of PHP application development process.
+Cron jobs are a very commonly used component of the PHP application development process.
 On Cloudways Platform, you could easily set up cron jobs in just a few clicks.
 Just declare the PHP script URL and the time when the script will run.

 Pre-Installed Composer & Git

 PHP development requires working with external libraries and packages.
-Suppose you are working with Laravel and you need to install an external package.
+Say you are working with Laravel and you need to install an external package.
 Since Composer has become the standard way of installing packages, it comes preinstalled on the Cloudways platform.
 Just launch the application and start using Composer in your project.